-Or How Bodaq Interior Film is Different from What You are Used to
+Or How Bodaq Interior Film Is Different from What You Are Used.

 Table of Contents

 Let’s debunk three of the most common myths and misunderstandings about vinyl film.
-These days nobody even calls it a vinyl film – it is an architectural interior film made of the new generation of PVC.
-From manufacturing to installation Bodaq Interior Films promote a healthy environment and safety, minimizing the release of volatile organic compounds (VOCs) and avoiding other hazardous chemicals.
+Nobody even calls it a vinyl film anymore – it is an architectural interior film made of the new generation of PVC.
+From manufacturing to installation, Bodaq Interior Films promote a healthy environment and safety, minimizing the release of volatile organic compounds (VOCs) and avoiding other hazardous chemicals.

 So, here are the myths that took over people’s minds through the years of hearing or using vinyl.

 Myth #1: It is cheap and low quality.